 The Escape Hatch

-There's a moment, if you practice long enough, where the snake starts eating its own tail.
 The skill you developed to be more present — to meet difficult emotions, to notice reactivity before it takes hold — quietly becomes an escape hatch.
 Not from suffering in the way the tradition promises, but from the obligations that suffering was supposed to motivate you to address.

-Here's what it looks like in practice.
-You develop the ability to notice a difficult emotion as it arises — anxiety about a conversation you need to have, resentment toward a relationship that isn't working, frustration with a career that's going nowhere.
+You develop the ability to notice a difficult emotion as it arises.
+Anxiety about a conversation you need to have.
+Resentment toward a relationship that isn't working.
+Frustration with a career that's going nowhere.
 And instead of acting on that information, you release it.
 You notice the contraction, you relax around it, you let it pass.
-This is exactly what the instruction tells you to do.
-You're meeting experience with equanimity rather than reactivity.

 The problem is that some difficult emotions aren't noise to be released.
 They're signal to be acted on.
 The anxiety about that conversation exists because the conversation needs to happen.
 The resentment exists because a boundary needs to be set.
 The frustration exists because something in your life genuinely needs to change.
-And meditation, practiced skillfully, can allow you to dissolve the emotional urgency without ever addressing the underlying cause.

 This is the snake eating its tail: the practice meant to make you more present becomes a mechanism for never having to fully confront what's present.
 You can sit with any discomfort.
 So you never have to act on it.
 The equanimity is real — it's just solving the wrong problem.